GodIsFeline/zoofaq.github.io/Sex.md

 Animals can give consent to us just as they, as most other mammals do, to each other - non-verbally.
-Specific behaviour may depend on species, gender, and simply the individual personality of the animal; but for example, in the case of female domestic dogs, general "soliciting behavior" includes physical contact, and in the case of no apparent interest from the male, "the bitch will present the perineum with the tail up to the male's nose".{% sup %}[[0]](#ref0){% endsup %}
+Specific behaviour may depend on species, gender, and simply the individual personality of the animal; but for example, in the case of female domestic dogs, general "soliciting behavior" includes physical contact, and in the case of no apparent interest from the male,

-> If the male shows minimal interest, the bitch may continue the teasing behavior by sniffing and licking the male’s anogenital area and by investigating his face, inguinal area, and penis.{% sup %}[[0]](#ref0){% endsup %}
+> [T]he bitch will present the perineum with the tail up to the male's nose...If the male shows minimal interest, the bitch may continue the teasing behavior by sniffing and licking the male’s anogenital area and by investigating his face, inguinal area, and penis.{% sup %}[[0]](#ref0){% endsup %}

 Obviously, animals cannot give *informed* consent.
 This, simply, is because informed consent is purely a legal concept and is not present in any situation, human or not, outside of a synthetic societal